VanhGer/plonk_ckb/README.md

 - [x] Generate proof off-chain and verify it on-chain.
 - [ ] Connect to [StarkNet](https://www.starknet.io/).

-## Example

-You can see our cli example [here](../document/README.md)

 ## Benchmarks

-You can see our benchmarks [here](../document/benchmarks.md).
+You can see our benchmarks [here](documents/benchmarks.md).

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project